 If the input buffer contains input events other than keyboard events (such as mouse events or window-resizing events), they are discarded.
 Those events can only be read by using the ReadConsoleInput function.

 This function uses either Unicode characters or 8-bit characters from the console's current code page.
 The console's code page defaults initially to the system's OEM code page.
-To change the console's code page, use the SetConsoleCP or SetConsoleOutputCP functions, or use the chcp or mode con cp select= commands, but it is not recommended for new development.
+To change the console's code page, use the SetConsoleCP or SetConsoleOutputCP functions.
+Legacy consumers may also use the chcp or mode con cp select= commands, but it is not recommended for new development.

 The pInputControl parameter can be used to enable intermediate wakeups from the read in response to a file-completion control character specified in a CONSOLE_READCONSOLE_CONTROL structure.
 This feature requires command extensions to be enabled, the standard output handle to be a console output handle, and input to be Unicode.